etruong249/Fruit-Veggie-Classification/README.md

 Total images: 12000

-The images are split into fruit/veggie (10 classes), and freshness (2).
+The images are split into fruit/veggie (10 classes), and freshness (2 classes).

-Across the 20 classes: approximately 300 images each Images per freshness: 6000 images per fruit type: 1200
+Across the 20 classes: approximately 300 images each Images per freshness: 6000 images images per fruit type: 1200 images

 ## What the 2 files do and brief overview of code: